 Carb use from drinks gels and bars

-In a couple of earlier blogs, we discussed that carbohydrate oxidation from drinks, gels and bars that are ingested, can be utilized (oxidized) by the body at rates up to 60 g/h (see this link).
+In a couple of earlier blogs, we discussed that carbohydrate oxidation from drinks, gels and bars that are ingested, can be utilized (oxidized) by the body at rates up to 60 g/h.
 If an endurance athlete ingests 100 g/h for example they will burn up to 60g/h.
 The rest is likely remaining in the intestine and this has been linked to gastro-intestinal problems.
 In this previous blog we discussed that the limitation is in intestinal absorption and that this limitation can be overcome by using carbohydrate types that use different intestinal transporters for absorption.
-In short: certain combinations of carbohydrate can be oxidized at much higher rates (see this link).
+In short: certain combinations of carbohydrate can be oxidized at much higher rates.
 In one study it was found that combinations of glucose and fructose can be oxidized up to 105 g/h.
 This happened at very high intakes of 144g/h.

 90 grams per hour